Komonodrg-portfolio/---CS---Home_Lab_Cyber/README.md

 This project demonstrates the deployment of a **Wazuh SIEM & XRD instance** three different ways to in order to provide different methods to deploy based on hardware and financial resources, in conjuction with aligning with principles of my [mission](https://github.com/Komonodrg-portfolio/Mission/).

 It highlights skills in:
-- Barebone deployment, for dedicated security devices
+- Barebone deployment, for dedicated security device
-- Virtualization and hypervisor management (**VMWare, Proxmox VE**)
+- Virtualization and hypervisor management (**VMWare**)
 - Security Information and Event Management (**Wazuh**)
 - Actions against unified view of threats and automates remediation (**XDR**)
-- System administration and Linux server setup
+- System (OS) administration and Windows/Linux server setup
 - Log collection, monitoring, and security alerting

 ---